hp4k1h5/agora/docs/TUTORIAL.md

 remain the same, and you should have a news view of the stock symbol you entered.

-Most commands in iexcli have a long and short form.
+Most commands in agora have a long and short form.
 See [commands](../README.md#commands).

 Unless a window prefix-command, `[`, has been entered, the last focused component will be the one targeted by commands entered into the repl.

-Every targetable window in iexcli should have a number in the top-left corner of the window.
+Every targetable window in agora should have a number in the top-left corner of the window.
 From the repl you can type a `[` window prefix to target a specific window with a command.